Interested in becoming informed & developing techniques to prevent & effectively, empathetically respond to sexual misconduct and assault?

 I'll provide you with scripts and examples so make this more clear.

-In this two hour webinar, you’ll learn how what you’ve learned how sexual misconduct doesn’t work, and what’s more effective.
+In this two hour webinar, you’ll learn how to safely and effectively prevent sexual vioelnce.

-Please register below; I’ll send out a webinar link August 10 to all registered attendees.
+Please register below; I’ll send out a webinar link the night before to all registered attendees.